-WA has so many unique places to see, stay and explore, and a roadtrip is one of the best ways to experience what this State has to offer.
+Western Australia has many unique places to see, stay and explore, and a road trip is one of the best ways to experience what this state has to offer.

 1. The Turquoise Coast – north of Perth approx. 300km (3.5hrs)

 Heard of it?
 Possibly not, but it’s right on our northern doorstep.
 The Turquoise Coast is the area north of Perth, including Cervantes, Jurien Bay and Green Head along the coast, and Dandaragan and Badgingarra further inland.